LUMII-Syslab/viziquer-tools-lod24/README.md

-# Viziquer Tools
+# ViziQuer Tools

-This repository contains scripts and initial data for starting your own copy of Viziquer Tools as a set of interlinked containers.
+This repository contains scripts and initial data for starting your own copy of ViziQuer Tools as a set of interlinked containers.

 This repository is just a glue + initial data; the tools itself come from repositories [ViziQuer](https://github.com/LUMII-Syslab/viziquer), [Data Shape Server](https://github.com/LUMII-Syslab/data-shape-server), [OBIS-SchemaExtractor](https://github.com/LUMII-Syslab/OBIS-SchemaExtractor).